What Is This Podcast?

 Recently, she’s started her own show, which focuses on how the media covers politics, tries to highlight the facts behind the spin, and addresses many of the sociological problems that get triggered in our current media environment.
 It’s called Decode The News and I’m a bit biased, but I think it’s pretty great.
 Oh, and I appear on it from time to time.

 Beyond looking kind of bad ass, and having a stink-eye that can shake you to your core, she’s also quite the scholar.
 Her PhD basically predicted what happened in 2016 and was so well received that her defense consisted of everyone just congratulating her.
-And for good reason, it’s a really good PhD, here’s my book report on it.
+And for good reason, it’s a really good PhD.
+It’s also really dense, so if you don’t want to read hundreds of pages of complex academic material here’s my book report on it.

 When she isn’t editing episodes and deleting puns from the scripts, she works as a Research Analyst for the government.
 I’m not saying that she’s a wiretapping spook working for MI5, but she does go by a single letter.